Optimal installation of renewable electricity sources: the case of Italy: The optimal installation problem

+It is proved in \cite[Theorem 3.2]{KV} that the solution of \eqref{HJB0} with linear growth identifies with the value function $V$.

-which define when it is optimal to install more power or not.
-Again, these two regions are separated by the strictly increasing function $F:[0,\theta] \rightarrow \mathbb{R}$ \cite[Corollary 4.5]{KV}, called the free boundary.
-Therefore $\mathbb{W}$ and $\mathbb{I}$ are written as
+Additionally, it is proved that these two regions are separated by the strictly increasing function $F:[0,\theta] \rightarrow \mathbb{R}$ \cite[Corollary 4.5]{KV}, called the free boundary.
+Therefore $\mathbb{W}$ and $\mathbb{I}$ can be written as

 Now we can describe the optimal strategy using \eqref{wrF} and \eqref{irF}.
-When the current electricity price $S^{x}(t)$ is sufficiently low, such that $S^{x}(t) < F(Y^{y}(t))$, then the optimal choice is to not increment the installed power until the electricity price cross $F(Y^{y}(t))$, passing to the installation region, where the optimal choice is to increase the installed power in order to maintain the pair price-power $(S^x(t),Y^y(t))$ not below of the free boundary.
+When the current electricity price $S^{x}(t)$ is sufficiently low, such that $S^{x}(t) < F(Y^{y}(t))$, then the optimal choice is to not increment the installed power until the electricity price crosses $F(Y^{y}(t))$, passing to the installation region, where the optimal choice is to increase the installed power in order to maintain the pair price-power $(S^x(t),Y^y(t))$ not below of the free boundary.
+Once $S^{x}(t) \geq F(\theta)$ the optimal choice is restricted to increased immediately the installed power level up to the maximum $\theta$.
 We explain again this strategy in Section 6 observing the numerical solutions and graphics obtained for the Italian case.

 Setting $\hat{F}(y) = F(y) + \beta y$, the free boundary is characterized by the ordinary differential equation \cite[Proposition 4.4 and Corollary 4.5]{KV}

 where